What is Endometriosis?

 - Intense cramping

-- Pain with pelvic examinations lower abdominal pain
+- Pain with pelvic examination, lower abdominal pain

 - Painful urination